tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/04_plotting.rst

 .. ipython:: python

+    @savefig 04_airqual_quick.png
     air_quality.plot()

-With a DataFrame, Pandas creates by default one line plot for each of the columns with numeric data.
+With a DataFrame, pandas creates by default one line plot for each of the columns with numeric data.

 .. raw:: html